 Both expressions return those decision variables with a name of length 10.
 In addition to select, also a generic sort operation is provided for sequences.

+Other examples for collection iterator expressions are the collect and apply operations also known from IVML / OCL.
+While collection returns the value of an expression for each element of a collection, apply allows defining arbitrary iterative expressions.
+Following the example shown above, the basic form of apply is

+configuration.variables()->apply(Integer r = 0; i| r = r + i.name().length())

+The first declarator defines the aggregator, the second the iterator over the collection, while the expression modifies the aggregator successively.
+In this form, the result type of apply corresponds to the type of the aggregator and its value is the value of the aggregator at the end of the iteration.
+Please note that aggregators must be initialized with a default value, while iterators must not have a default value (implicitly taken from the collection an iterator is applied to).
+The short form of apply does not define an aggregator and, thus, just iterates over the collection without result to be returned.
+Assuming that files is a collection of FileArtifact, then the following expression deletes all those artifacts.

+files->apply(f|f.delete())

+Some operations can provide implicit collections so that iterator variables and dependent expressions can be applied similarly.
+One example is the deleteStatement operation provided by the JavaMethod (Section 3.5.2).
+Given such a Java method, one can delete all JavaCalls matching the condition given by the iterator expression as shown below:

+method->deleteStatement(JavaCall c | c.type() == "EASyLogger" and c.name() == "exception");

 Dynamic extension of the type system through IVML

 Basically, VIL / VTL are loosely integrated with the variability model, i.e., generic VIL / VTL types allow accessing IVML variables and configurations, e.g., via the name of a variable.
-The generic access is beneficial, if the variability model itself may change dynamically (a potential future capability) or to iterate over the structure of the variability model and derive artefact based on the structure.
+The generic access is beneficial, if the variability model itself may change dynamically (a potential future capability) or to iterate over the structure of the variability model and derive artifact based on the structure.
 However, in standard situations having a fixed variability model, using the generic VIL / VTL types may be inconvenient.

 Until version 0.9 of VIL / VTL, the @advice annotation enabled to use IVML identifiers directly in VIL / VTL instead of strings for variable names or enumeration values.
 This supports the specification of VIL / VTL scripts as external names are checked by the editor.
 Since version 0.92, the @advice annotation makes also IVML types available to VIL / VTL.
 For example, let